 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective inhibitor of bone morphogenic protein (BMP) type-I receptor activin receptor-like kinase 2 (ALK2) receptor (IC50 = 108 nM [Hao et al., 2010] or 12.6 nM [Mohedas et al., 2013] in in vitro kinase assays).
-Exhibits 6- and 19-fold selectivity for ALK-2 over ALK-1 and ALK-3, respectively, and no significant inhibition of AMPK, ALK5, KDR (VEGFR-2) or PDGFRβ receptors.
-Blocks BMP4-induced phosphorylation of Smads 1, 5 and 8 in HEK293 cells.
+DMH-1 is a selective inhibitor of bone morphogenic protein (BMP) type-I receptor activin receptor-like kinase 2 (ALK2) receptor (IC50 = 108 nM or 12.6 nM in in vitro kinase assays).
+DMH-1 exhibits 6- and 19-fold selectivity for ALK-2 over ALK-1 and ALK-3, respectively, and no significant inhibition of AMPK, ALK5, KDR (VEGFR-2) or PDGFRβ receptors.
+DMH-1 blocks BMP4-induced phosphorylation of Smads 1, 5 and 8 in HEK293 cells.
 Promotes neurogenesis in human induced pluripotent stem cells (iPSCs) when used in combination with SB 431542 (Cat.
 No. 1614).
+DMH-1 suppresses lung cancer cell proliferation, migration, invasion in vitro and reduces tumor growth in a mouse lung cancer xenograft model.
+DMH-1 inhibits cellular autophagy responses.
+DMH-1 induces intestinal differentiation in human intestinal organoids (hIOs) derived from human pluripotent stems cells (hPSCs).
+The compound can also be used in protocols for the chemical reprogramming of somatic cells to iPSCs.

 |Storage||Store at +4°C|